Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-37-grounded.md

 Marty’s slow troll grin should have been illegal, especially the way she ran an arched eyebrow up and down his body.
 "I’m still recovering," she drawled.
 Adam had foreseen her quip and known he’d be embarrassed, so there was nothing he could do to stop his cheeks from reddening... but he really *did* enjoy her teasing.

 As planned, Marty’s smirk embarrassed Farmer Joe enough to persuade him to move on.
-He quickly glanced at the ground and coughed awkwardly into his fist. "…you fellahs got the cash?"
+He quickly glanced at the ground and coughed awkwardly into his fist. "...you fellahs got the cash?"

 Because of course, a man farming "hemp" wouldn’t trust bank accounts.
 Even if the stuff was perfectly legal to grow in Canada nowadays, some old habits died hard.